 The Lyubov do not follow the teachings of the Ecclesiarchy, they believe the Emperor has made a covenant with their ancestors on Holy Terra itself and He will send a savior for them at the end of days.

-The Lyubov do not recognize saints, demigods or other deities but they do abide by a code of religious laws that govern everything from disposition of lost articles to diet to married life to the intricacies of worship.
+The Lyubov do not worship saints but do recognize the virtues of Tzaddikim (sing.
+Tzaddik) whose behavior one should emulate.
+They do abide by a code of religious laws that govern everything from disposition of lost articles to diet to married life to the intricacies of worship.
 The chief religious official of Lyubov is the Patriarch who is also the head of the supreme religious council and is the most powerful man on Lyubov next to the Tsar himself.
 One of the most telling aspects of Orthodoxy is its unbending hatred of Chaos in all its forms.
 While part of this is a reaction to the occupation, there is good evidence that the Lyubov have always held these beliefs.

-In the Lyubov Orthodoxy, only one true Prophet will come in the future.
+In the Lyubov Orthodoxy, the final Prophet of the Emperor will come in the future.
 His coming will be a sign that the world as it has been is over.
 That man, known as the Moshiak, is the Final Prophet.
 There are many revelatory scriptures of this Prophet – herald of the coming of Emperor, he who brings revenge for the deaths of the faithful over the ages.
-He is Hand of G-d, the coming of the end of the age, and the beginning of the fall of man and the establishment of the Eternal Reign of the Emperor.
+He is Hand of the God-Emperor, the coming of the end of the age, and the beginning of the fall of man and the establishment of the Eternal Reign of the Emperor.

 This Messiah will be opposed by Lilith’s Prophet, says the Lyubov Faith, who will be heralded by a time of Great War.
 The old ways will fall to the new, and the lands of man will be divided into great nations.
 The seals of the Emperor will open, and countless mysteries will be revealed.
 To the Lyubov, Lilith’s Prophet is a figure of fire and devastation; the end of the world and the return of Lilith and her children.
 How destructive Lilith’s Prophet will be is a function of how faithful the Lyubov are to the faith – the greater their faith, the less powerful Lilith’s Prophet will be.
 Lyubov have no love for those who encourage the Lilith’s Prophet’s coming, and they will sacrifice their lives to prevent anyone from aiding his power.